pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 - <b>python 3_duo_rfid.py</b>

-And CTRL+C to exit
+And <b>CTRL+C</b> to exit

-When the script starts the Blue Led moves to ON ( waiting for TAGs ) When a TAG is scanned , the led blinks PINK and stays PINK during DUO MFA.
+- When the script starts the Blue Led moves to ON ( waiting for TAGs )
+- When a TAG is scanned , the led blinks PINK and stays PINK during DUO MFA.
 DUO MFA is triggered and you should get the Pushed Authentication message on your Phone.
-If you accept the Authentication the LED will first blink Green and will stay Green ON a few seconds before moving back to Blue ON ( waiting for new scans )
+- If you accept the Authentication the LED will first blink Green and will stay Green ON a few seconds before moving back to Blue ON ( waiting for new scans )
-If you reject the Authentication the LED will be Red instead of Green.
+- If you reject the Authentication the LED will be Red instead of Green.

 Here we go !!